-Understanding and evaluating driver behavior in these vehicles

-- Developing performance requirements and test procedures for the highly complex potential crash environments that they will encounter, and - Ensuring that the systems (including sensors, maps, and software) are effective and reliable.
+- Understanding and evaluating driver behavior in these vehicles - Developing performance requirements and test procedures for the highly complex potential crash environments that they will encounter, and - Ensuring that the systems (including sensors, maps, and software) are effective and reliable.

 The agency has been conducting research on vehicle automation for many years.
-For example, our work on electronic stability control (ESC) led us to develop standards that make this function-specific automation technology mandatory on all new light vehicles since MY 2011.
+For example, our work on electronic stability control (ESC) led us to develop standards that make this function-specific automation technology mandatory on all new light vehicles since model year 2011.
 As we continue our work on function- specific automation and the safety benefits those single-function systems may offer in the near term, we have begun research on higher levels of automation as well.
-We have developed a Motor Vehicle Automation Roadmap to examine the performance of automated technology as a vehicle safety system.

 As part of this work, we plan to conduct research on a variety of topics, including the reliability and cyber security of software systems that support automated vehicle control and on the performance of drivers interacting with these vehicles.
 While the agency is conducting research along the entire automation continuum, it is currently placing greatest emphasis on determining whether those crash reduction technologies that are currently available or very soon may be available are not only safe, but effective.
-However, because these same technologies are the building blocks for what may one day lead to a self-driving vehicle, we have also begun research currently focused on driver behavior in the context of highly automated vehicle safety systems.
+However, because these same technologies are the building blocks for what may one day lead to a self- driving vehicle, we have also begun research currently focused on driver behavior in the context of highly automated vehicle safety systems.